-- Containers of infectious materials; including waste and storage - Refrigerators - Incubators and/or freezers where biohazards are stored - Equipment which may be contaminated through normal use of biohazards - Laboratory animals (cages) which are potentially infectious.
+- Containers of infectious materials; including waste and storage - Equipment (incubators/freezers) where biohazards are stored - Equipment which may be contaminated through normal use of biohazards - Laboratory animals (cages) which are potentially infectious.
 In addition, the cage will also be labeled with the specific agent administered to the animals.